dmd-program/dmd-100/projects/field_guide.md

 # Field guide Project
 For this project, you will work in a team to develop an open-license field guide.
 You must decide what the guide's "field" is and what type of guidance you want to provide.
-Will it be technical, instructional, personal, satirical, comedic, or playful?
-This assignment is open to interpretation.
+There is no reference to a specific definition for field guide in this assignment, which leaves the format up to you.
+It could be entirely graphical or mostly text-based.
+There is a huge range of subjects, be they technical, instructional, personal, satirical, comedic, from popular culture, etc.

 ## Format:
 Open License